videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/initMeeting.md

 ## initialize()

-To initialize the meeting, first you have to initialize the `MediasoupClient`.
+To initialize the meeting, first you have to initialize the `VideoSDK`.
-You can initialize the `MediasoupClient` using `initialize()` method provided by the SDK.
+You can initialize the `VideoSDK` using `initialize()` method provided by the SDK.

 #### Parameters